Abbotsford Sikh Temple - 1910

 Source: City of Abbotsford

-Key elements that define the heritage character of the Sikh Temple
+Key elements that define the heritage character of the Sikh Temple include its:

 - original location on a prominent knoll on South Fraser Way